stackblitz/docs/docs/guides/user-guide/getting-started.md

 ---
 title: Getting started
-description: This page outlines how you can start using our StackBlitz editor.
+description: This page outlines how you can start using our StackBlitz.
 og_image: getting-started.png
 ---